Trail Tools

 Walk to the play gym in the shape of a submarine located next to the Maritime Museum.
 Where would a rat hide on this ship?
 Sneak about and find the three best hiding places.

 Walk 75 m down the boardwalk and turn left as the boardwalk heads toward the harbour again.
-Stop at the corner with a statue honouring Lebanese immigrants on it.
+Walk out onto the wharf at the corner past a statue honouring Lebanese immigrants on it.

 You might be fast, but are you agile and clever moving through a small space?
 Often rats play games when they are all on the wharf at night and no one is around just to practice their skills.
 Try this game.